 This lesson was adapted from a lesson developed by Jane Moriarty of the Michigan Geographic Alliance.

-ACTIVITY 3: MAPPING THE DATA
+ACTIVITY 3: MAP THE DATA

 - Illustrate countries’ selected population characteristics on a map.